anpham6/chrome-docs/source/build.rst

     }
   });

-.. caution:: Import maps [#]_ are only partially supported.
+.. caution:: Import maps [#]_ are supported from a file system perspective.

 Example "saveAs"
 ================

-The entire page can be transformed as a group with the same functionality as JSON/YAML configuration.
+The entire page can be transformed as a group with the same functionality as JSON/YAML configuration except where highlighted.

 .. code-block::
-  :emphasize-lines: 2
+  :emphasize-lines: 2,8,9,33

   squared.copyTo("/path/to/target", {
     saveAs: {